crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/packet-analyzers/README.md

 * Become familiar with popular open source packet analyzers, their key features, and their common use cases
 * Become familiar with the BPF (Berkeley Packet Filter) syntax

-This section covers features and uses cases of popular open source packet analyzers, including Wireshark, tcpdump, Zeek, Snort, and Arkime, focusing on the d
+This section covers key features and use cases of popular open source packet analyzers, including Wireshark, tcpdump, Zeek, Snort, and Arkime.
+The discussion focuses on the deployment of Wireshark and tcpdump in key defensive and offensive scenarios.
+Further, the section covers the BPF (Berkeley Packet Filter) syntax and packet-filtering mechanism, which is used by major tools like `tcpdump`and Wireshark to capture network traffic efficiently.

-focusing on

 ## Topics covered in this section